"How To Write Your Will"

 Believe it or not, I do not believe that the Will is the most important document.
 I believe that the most important documents that a person can have are Advance Directives Advance Directives are a set of documents that you execute during your lifetime that set forth your wishes in the event of incapacity.
 These documents consist of Power of Attorney, Health Care Proxy; Living Will; HIPAA; Designation of Agent to Control Disposition of Remains; and, Nomination of Guardian for Adult Pursuant to Mental Hygiene Law Article 81.17.

-How to Write your Will
+How to Write A Will

 Find an Estate Planning Attorney or DIY Software to Prepare the Will